AnkitSG07/Dashboard.Xclusive.Money/docs/webhook_events.md

 # Webhook Event Schema

-Events published to the low-latency queue from the `/webhook/<user_id>` endpoint follow the structure below.
+Events published to the low-latency queue come from the standalone webhook server's `/webhook/<user_id>` endpoint.
+The main ``app.py`` module no longer exposes this route.
 Downstream consumers should expect the event fields listed in the table and treat any additional fields as optional extensions.